Senior OEC Chairperson

 Senior OEC Documents

-There are two manuals that we refer to for the Senior Outdoor Emergengy Care:
+There are two manuals that we refer to for the Senior Outdoor Emergengy Care component:

 - Senior Outdoor Emergency Care Senior Training Coordinators Guidelines dated 12/9/11 which I refer to as the Senior OEC Manual.
 This is on the NSP website under OEC — please make sure you and your candidates read it.

 - Ski Patrollers Manual 14th Edition.
 I think it is still available to purchase through NSP but they are in the process of making a new edition.
 You might want to have candidates borrow a manual from someone for now.

 2013–2014 Oregon and Wy’east Regions OET Training for Seniors

 all clinics are open to both mt hood (wy’east) and oregon regions and are designed to focus on senior level OET skills.
 The following calander list the ski area and sponsoring region.
 If interested in participating contact your area OET instructor trainner to register.
 I have attached, below in OET Training Resources, a Senior OET check sheet that Doug at Mt.
 Hood has started using for their region candidates to increase success at the finals.